 What effect does alcohol have on your body?

+Long-term alcohol exposure can shrink the brain’s frontal lobes, causing hallucinations and slurred speech.
 It can lead to cardiovascular disease, throat and mouth cancers, liver damage, lung infections and cause chronic pancreatitis.

 How long does alcohol poisoning last?

-“In general men are bigger than women,” Dr Allsop said.
+“In general, men are bigger than women,” Dr Allsop said.
 “If an average man and an average woman had the same amount of drinks, the woman would have a higher blood alcohol reading.”

-Dr Allsop also said that it is “not necessarily a good thing if you don’t get a hangover” as this usually means you “don’t have an off switch”.
+Dr Allsop also said that it is “not necessarily a good thing if you don’t get a hangover”, as this usually means you “don’t have an off-switch”.